Skyscanner/skyscanner.github.io/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run build`

+Creates a production build of the site which you can then run to test what the site looks like live.

+This command is also used in CI to produce an output build which is deployed and used in Github pages.

 ## Contact
 - opensource@skyscanner.net